To read our policy in more detail please click here.

 - Provide support to students suffering mental ill health and their peers and parents/care.

 The skills, knowledge and understanding needed by our students to keep themselves and others physically and mentally healthy and safe are included as part of our PSHE curriculum, assemblies and other opportunities.
 The specific content of lessons will be determined by the specific needs of the cohort we’re teaching but there will always be an emphasis on enabling students to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.
 We will follow the PSHE Association Guidance to ensure that we teach mental health and emotional wellbeing issues in a safe and sensitive manner which helps rather than harms.

 If you have any worries or concern about your child’s mental health or wellbeing it is important you seek professional advice by making an appointment with your GP.

-You can raise your concerns with your child’s Head of Year or the designated safeguarding leads: Mr Coulson, Mr Tree or Mrs Dixon.
+You can raise your concerns with your child’s Head of Year or the designated safeguarding leads: Mrs Briffaut, Mr Coulson, or Mr Tree.

 For more information regarding mental health and wellbeing in general we would recommend:

 Child and Adolescent Mental Health – Young Minds

 An organisation which is promoting good mental health for young people and trying to ensure that help is accessible